NotAnIronman/CollectionLog/README.md

 * Side panel
 * Easter Eggs?

+## Update V1.1 - 05/18/26
+* Added ability to resize window
+* Only enemies with a combat level show the "Collection Log" menu entry
+* Ability to show Completion Count (change in settings)

+## Planned Updates
+* Better detection for enemies with multiple variants, such as Hobgoblins
+* Ability to see your dry percentage (toggle)
+* Fix clue scrolls
+* Add color themes
+* Opacity slider for background and foreground elements
+* Show tracked killcount

+If you have any ideas for a plugin, please let me know by either messaging me ingame @ "The Riptide" or commenting on my reddit posts.

 ## FAQ
 * Q: Why are some kills on an NPC not showing in the log?
  A: You must first open a collection log for an NPC before you can populate it.